 The subject is by definition "external" to any cuts in his representation.
+He his by definition "what com-prehends"

 But it is the perspective of the subject that determines the properties of space-time in which he represents the world.
 The perspective therefore sets only the extensional "dimensions" of the cuts, and this relatively to the subject.